raghavan375/Blended-Labs-2025-26-Even/README.md

-# Lab 6 – Scale and Load Balance Your Architecture
+# Lab 3 – Introduction to Amazon Elastic Compute Cloud (EC2)

-## Title
+## Author

-Scale and Load Balance Your Architecture

-Name : Thiravia Raja Raghavan G
+* **Name**: Thiravia Raja Raghavan G

-Reg no : 212224050055

-Date : 10-09-2026
+* **Register Number**: 212224050055
+* **Date of Submission**: 10-09-2026

 ---

 ## Objective

-The objective of this lab is to understand how to design a scalable and highly available architecture on AWS using Auto Scaling and Elastic Load Balancing.
-This experiment focuses on distributing incoming traffic across multiple EC2 instances, automatically scaling resources based on demand, and validating fault tolerance.
+The objective of this experiment is to understand the fundamentals of Amazon Elastic Compute Cloud (EC2).
+This lab focuses on launching and managing a virtual server, understanding instance types and AMIs, connecting to an EC2 instance, monitoring its status, and performing basic instance operations such as start, stop, and terminate.

 ---

 ## Prerequisites

-* Basic knowledge of Amazon EC2 and VPC
+* Basic understanding of cloud computing concepts
-* Completion of previous labs (IAM, EC2, EBS, Database Server)
-* AWS Academy Lab access
+* AWS account or AWS Academy Lab access
-* Stable internet connection
+* Web browser with internet connectivity
+* Basic knowledge of Linux commands (optional)

 ---